Tomatoes and Other Edibles 2026

 Interested in tomatoes or other edibles?
 Buying local?
 Supporting a local charity?
 You can do all that and more by supporting our Birthright Plant Sales.* Located in Victoria, BC, we sell tomatoes and other edible plants at our May plant sales and by order for local pick-up.
 Looking for specific varieties?
 Feel free to browse this page for your next favourite taste sensation!

-We’re taking pre-orders for the 2025 season starting in February!
-Pre-orders can be picked up at one of our three plant sales in Langford, Oak Bay, or Sidney (see below) or from Peggy’s Greenhouse in Langford.
-This is the best option for those wanting specific varieties from our Edibles page or who are looking to plant earlier than our scheduled plant sale dates.
+We’re taking pre-orders for the 2026 season starting in February!
+Orders will be ready for pick-up from Peggy’s Langford greenhouse in May or, by arrangement, from one of our spring plant sales (see below for dates).
+This is the best option for those wanting specific varieties or who are looking to plant earlier than our scheduled plant sale dates.

 We’ll have plant sales at the following locations this coming May.
 The Langford sale, at Peggy’s greenhouse, offers the greatest selection and variety.
 If you’ve placed a pre-order and would like to collect it at one of our sales, please be sure to let us know so we can have it ready for you!

-- St. Elizabeth’s Church in Sidney: Time and date still to be be determined.
-10030 3rd Ave
+- St. Elizabeth’s Church in Sidney: Date still to be determined 9AM – 1PM 10030 3rd Ave

 *Our Garden Babies for Birthright Plant Sales raise valuable funds so that we may continue the pregnancy support service of Birthright Victoria.
 Offering friendship and support to women experiencing unplanned pregnancy…because we care.